SynapLearning/mammoth.js/README.md

 # Mammoth .docx to HTML converter

+This is a fork of an NPM package for converting DOCX files into HTML.
+I have copied it to Synap Learning because it is a specific branch containing changes made by a contributor which do not look likely to be merged into the main branch for the forseeable future.

+The change is that it allows Symbols to be parsed and converted into HTML.
+This is important for us as the templaet one of our clients is using uses the Wingdings font to put a check mark in the file.

 Mammoth is designed to convert .docx documents, such as those created by Microsoft Word, and convert them to HTML.